krislowk/FNF-PsychEngineModified/README.md

 If you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can refer to the `Project.xml` file.

-Inside `Project.xml`, you will find several variables to customize Psych Engine to your liking.
+Inside `Project.xml`, you will find several variables to customize ZP Engine to your liking.

 To start you off, disabling *Video Cutscenes* should be simple, simply delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this: `<!-- YOUR_LINE_HERE -->`